-- FBR rate estimated 35% less than Market Rate of Transaction, could be much lower in some cases - At least Rs.
+- FBR rate estimated 35% less than Market Rate of transaction, could be much lower in some cases - At least Rs.
 25-30 billion revenues lost in stamp duty due to collection on DC/FBR rate instead of actual market transaction rate - Another Rs.
-25 billion in revenues were lost in Federal CVT - Real Estate can contribute over Rs.
-50 billion more in tax revenues if transactions are recorded at actual value. - Reduction of tax rates would increase the number of transactions - Focus on the Real estate market, which has a huge potential to bring growth - Deregulate the market
+25 billion revenues lost in Federal CVT - Reduction of tax rates would increase the number of transactions

+Focus on the real estate market, which has a huge potential to bring growth

+Deregulate the market